 Field trips and experiential learning are vital components to this study abroad program.
 These field learning experiences will feature urban and village cultures, ethnic tourism venues, multi-cultural marketplaces, religious sites, local festivals, NGOs, ethnic minority artisans, museums, schools and national parks.

-The city of Chengdu in the Sichuan province of Southwest China will serve as the main location for the China Global May Program.
+The city of Chengdu in the Sichuan province of Southwest China will serve as the main location for the Global May China Program.
 With its fascinating mix of traditional teahouses and high rises, Chengdu is a city where the past meets the present.
 The Sichuan province features a diverse geography and is known as a biodiversity hotspot due to the many plant and animal species found in the area.
 The province also offers many historical and cultural sites, temples and museums.
-The China Global May Program is based at the Southwest University for Nationalities in Chengdu.
+The Global May China Program is based at the Southwest Minzu University in Chengdu.

 Students will also get the opportunity to see and stay in Shanghai for the last couples of days in China.

-Students will live in the international student dormitories on the campus of Southwest University for Nationalities.
-In Shanghai, students will stay in hotels.
+Students will live in the international student dormitories on the campus of Southwest Minzu University and in Shanghai, students will stay in hotels.

 All students will also be required to participate in on-campus pre-departure orientations organized by the Office of International Affairs.

-Students are responsible for paying The Ohio State University tuition plus a $2,773 program fee.
+Students are responsible for paying The Ohio State University tuition plus a $TBD program fee.
 The program fee includes airfare, housing, meals, excursions, and visa.
 It does not cover passports or immunizations.

-The detailed breakdown of the costs can be found on the budget sheet.
+The detailed breakdown of the costs for last year's program (2018) can be found on the budget sheet.
+2019's budget sheet will be available in the fall.

 Students who receive or are eligible to receive a Federal Pell Grant are encouraged to apply for the Benjamin A. Gilman International Scholarship Program.
 This program is Gilman eligible.
 Interested students should first verify their existing award package and make an appointment with Student Financial Aid as needed.
 After researching the scholarship, students wishing to apply for the Gilman International Scholarship should be in touch with the listed education abroad coordinator to begin working on a competitive application.